stitchdata/docs/_integration-schemas/zuora/invoice_item.md

   - name: "subscriptionId"
     type: "string"
     description: "The ID of the subscription associated with the invoice item."
+    foreign-key: true
     ## foreign-keys:
     ##   - table-name: "subscription"
     ##     attribute: "id"

-  - name: "subscriptionNumber"
+  # - name: "subscriptionNumber"
-    type: "string"
+  #   type: "string"
-    description: "The number or name of the subscription associated with the invoice item."
+  #   description: "The number or name of the subscription associated with the invoice item."

   - name: "taxAmaount"
-    type: "decimal"
+    type: "double"
     description: "The amount of tax applied to the invoice item's charge."

   - name: "taxCode"